Poppyee/ABN-Assignment-TvShows/README.md

 Hi there.
 My name is Poppy Elisha-Elliss and this is my assignment for the position: Medior Front-End Developer.

 I had a lot of fun making this assignment.
 Could it be better?
 Yes of course.
-But I wanted to finish it in a reasonable amount of time, and I believe it gives you a good impression of my capabilities.
+But I wanted to finish it in a reasonable amount of time.

 I hope you enjoy clicking through.
 Let me know if you have any questions.

 ## To run the application

-Ensure you are in the folder 'TvShows'.
 Open terminal and run:
 ```
 npm install
 ```